Skip to content Go to the menu

 Content type: Page

-The goal of the Bioengineering and Nanoscience Laboratory’s research is to contribute to the application of nanoscience in the fields of health and biology, with a particular focus on dentistry.
-The primary goal is to advance nanomaterials and nanosensors toward clinical application using a high-quality methodological approach.
-Label: UR_UM104Primary affiliation: UMResearch cluster: Biology and HealthDoctoral school: Chemical and Biological Sciences for HealthHAL portal: publications of the unit WEBSITE
+The goal of the research conducted by the Bioengineering and Nanoscience Laboratory is to contribute to the application of nanoscience in the fields of health and biology, with a particular focus on dentistry.
+The primary goal is to advance the clinical application of nanomaterials and nanosensors through a high-quality methodological approach.
+Label: UR_UM104Primary affiliation: UMPResearch cluster: Biology and HealthDoctoral school: Chemical and Biological Sciences for HealthHAL portal: publications of the unit WEBSITE

 Stem Cells, Cellular Plasticity, Tissue Regeneration, and Immunotherapy for Inflammatory Diseases (IRMB)